We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Bull's Blood Beet Seed

-Soil is lower about 1/4 of an inch below top of tray.
+Soil is lower, about 1/4 of an inch below the top of the tray.

 We lower the initial soil level to a 1/4 of an inch below the top of the tray.
-For the Home Microgreens Tray, this is to the second ledge on the tray.
+This is to the second ledge on the tray for the Home Microgreens Tray.

 The soil is leveled, compacted, and wetted as we suggest with any other regular microgreen seed.
 The only difference is the height of the soil in the tray.

-Dry potting mix is placed over the top of the beet seeds.
-The seeds are completely covered by 1/8 an inch of soil.
+A dry potting mix is placed over the top of the beet seeds.
+The seeds are entirely covered by 1/8 an inch of soil.

 The beet seeds are then covered by about 1/8 an inch of dry potting mix.

-The soil over the seeds is wetted with a spray bottle making sure all the added soil is moist.
+The soil over the seeds is wetted with a spray bottle, ensuring all the added soil is moist.

-The dry mix is then leveled, gently compacted, and thoroughly wetted with water.
-The tray is then placed in a blackout period, including adding weights to the top of the tray.
-The same as we grow most other varieties of microgreens.
+The dry mix is then leveled, gently compacted and thoroughly wetted with water.
+The tray is then placed in a blackout period, including adding weights to the top—the same as we grow most other varieties of microgreens.

 The Microgreens Podcast Episode 020